I was hesitant at first, but I was vaccinated — and I'm glad they were vaccinated. | ExBulletin

 “When I talked to my colleagues and asked if they were vaccinated, and when I told them they weren’t vaccinated, I was able to see their appearance and tone of voice.”
 She said.

-Black woman, Jean quoted the infamous Tuskegee Syphilis Study — A 40-year government research project in which doctors refrained from treating sick black men — as the main reason for her hesitation.
+As a black woman, Jean cited the infamous Tuskegee Symexology study, a 40-year government research project in which doctors refrained from treating black men with the disease, as the main reason for hesitation.

 “They just keep telling everyone,’Vaccine, you’ll win the lottery!’
 Or’Get a free chicken sandwich with Chick-fil-A!’And that’s unpleasant.”
 Said Jean.
 “People are really afraid of vaccination, so these politicians and senior officials need to find a way to get that information to people safely and as clearly as possible.”

-She later decided to get vaccinated She found that people were not experiencing extreme side effects from shots, and that cases were also increasing among patients.
-Jean, who shares a house with her mother and siblings with asthma, is pleased that she has taken a step forward.
+She decided to vaccinate after confirming that people were not experiencing the extreme side effects of shots and because of the increasing number of cases among patients.
+Jean, who shares a home with her mother and siblings with asthma, is pleased that she has taken a step forward.
 But she is even more happy that it was not a feared decision.

 “Don’t listen to what your manager, your sister, or your friends are saying,” she said.
 “Do an investigation and find out the facts.”

-Note: Editor’s Note: This editorial is being carried out in conjunction with the Boston Globe Opinion COVID-19 Vaccination Project, which aims to uncover vaccine myths and identify other barriers to vaccination.
-Many members of the Maine Press Association participate in this initiative led by The Globe.
-See Village Soup for related articles.